SkillBrainFrontend/Todo-App/README.md

  3. Mark todo as complete / done [ ⭐️ ⭐️ ]
     - By checking / unchecking the checkbox, todo item will update it's status and move to another list.
  4. Delete any task [⭐️]
-    - Clicking on delete button icon remove the coresponding item.
+    - Clicking on delete icon will remove the coresponding item.
  5. Editing any task [⭐️ ⭐️ ⭐️]
     - Clicking on edit icon will open the modal and prefill the form fields with corespending data.
     - User will be able to edit these fields and submit the form.